 ECO 450.
-Current Affairs of East Asian Econonmy.
+Current Affairs of East Asian Economy.
 3 Credit Hours.

 This course will encourage discussions of a variety of current economic issues in East Asian economy.
-To understand how three East Asian nations (China, Japan and Korea) have followed different economic development paths students will lean economic growth and development theories as well as their historical backgrounds.
-Within these theoretical frameworks, students will develop analyical skills to better understand the economic growth and development mechanism in the global setting.
+To understand how three East Asian nations (China, Japan and Korea) have followed different economic development paths students will learn economic growth and development theories as well as their historical backgrounds.
+Within these theoretical frameworks, students will develop analytical skills to better understand the economic growth and development mechanism in the global setting.
 Students will also study how these economies have been affected by globalization.

-Prerequisites: ECO 114 and sophomore standing Session Cycle: Fall Yearly Cycle: Annual
+Prerequisites: ECO 114 and sophomore standing